thiagocapuano/waves-documentation/en/technical-details/smart-assets.md

 ### 1. Issue an unburnable asset

-Here, we used [pattern matching ](/technical-details/waves-contracts-language-description/examples/lang-stlib-usage-examples.md)in order to issue an unburnable with a false value to burn transaction:
+For issue an unburnable asset you can use [pattern matching ](/technical-details/waves-contracts-language-description/examples/lang-stlib-usage-examples.md) with a `false` value to BurnTransaction:

 ```js
 match tx {